 Surveys are an effective means of data collection.
-However, it might get difficult for you to get respondents to take an online survey if you don’t assure them privacy.
+However, getting respondents to take an online survey might be difficult if you don’t assure them privacy.
 Or if they are skeptical about how their answers will be used.
 After all, everyone wants to know the survey goals and objectives before answering the questions.

 Adding a disclaimer in the questionnaire is an excellent practice to get more responses.
 It aids in reassuring the audience that their data is safe.
 Organizations can stay transparent and let the participants know how their responses will be used.